skeller88/aws-terraform-bootstrap/README.md

 ```

 # Run
+Once you've finished the directions in "Local Setup" and "AWS Setup" in this README, run the app locally or on AWS.

-Once setup is finished, run on AWS:
+To run on AWS:
 - Navigate to the "hello_world" Lambda dashboard
 - Configure a test event with an empty dictionary
 - Click "Test" to run the test event and execute the lambda, and output will appear on the dashboard
-- Change environment variables
+- Change environment variables as desired

-From the command line:
+Run locally from the command line:
 ```
 $ cd <aws-terraform-bootstrap-dir>
 $ source venv/bin/activate && source .app_bash_profile && python ./hello_world.py
 ```

-From Pycharm:
+Run locally from Pycharm:
 - Open "aws-terraform-bootstrap" repo
 - Right click on "hello_world.py" and select "Run 'hello_world'"